Jedforest Instrumental Band

 Stuart Black

 Stuart has been a part of the band since 2000, progressing from third cornet until he eventually found his seat on Flugel in 2004.
-Stuart’s biggest achievements in his banding career has been winning the Best Instrumentalist at the National Brass Band Championships in 2012, winning the Borders Slow Melody competition 6 times, Scotland’s Rotary Club Young Musician of the Year in 2002 and getting to Study with Russell Gray and Professor David King at Salford University.
+Stuart’s biggest achievements in his banding career have been winning the Best Instrumentalist at the National Brass Band Championships in 2012 and the Best Instrumentalist at the Scottish Championships in 2025.
+He has also won the Borders Slow Melody competition 7 times, and Scotland’s Rotary Club Young Musician of the Year in 2002, He studied under Russell Gray and Professor David King at Salford University.
 Favourite Pieces include Laudate Dominum and Essence of Time.

 Hamish McRichie

-He rates his best banding moment as when plaing in the regional qualifiers in Bristol in 1974.
-He enjoys Mountain biking, model railways, whisky, haggis and classical music and rates his favourite peice as Resurgam.
+He rates his best banding moment as when playing in the regional qualifiers in Bristol in 1974.
+He enjoys Mountain biking, model railways, whisky, haggis, and classical music, and rates his favourite piece as Resurgam.

 Nicola Douglas

 Nicola started playing with the Hawick Saxhorn Band aged 12 before joining Dalkeith and Monktonhall whilst studying at Edinburgh University.
-When she moved to Selkirk in the Borders to be a Chemistry teacher she played for Selkirk Silver in the town.
-She is now a vital cog in the Jib horn section as well as a being a Brownie Guider.
-She also likes to spend her spare time with friends and family and says her Jedforest highlight were the trips to Cheltenham for the National finals in 2013 and 2015.
+When she moved to Selkirk in the Borders to be a Chemistry teacher, she played for Selkirk Silver in the town.
+She is now a vital cog in the Jib horn section as well as being a Brownie Guider.
+She also likes to spend her spare time with friends and family, and says her Jedforest highlight was the trips to Cheltenham for the National finals in 2013 and 2015.

 Molly Noble

-Molly started her playing days at Jedburgh Grammar School before joining the ranks of Abbey Brass aged 11.
-She soon impressed and moved up to the senior band playing in her 1st JIB contest in 2018.
-Molly has a long list of hobbies which include dance , horse riding and athletics.
+Molly started her playing days at Jedburgh Grammar School before joining the ranks of Abbey Brass at age 11.
+She soon impressed and moved up to the senior band, playing in her 1st JIB contest in 2018.
+Molly has a long list of hobbies, which include dance, horse riding, and athletics.

 Euphs/Baris